Ariello05/BashExercises/README.md

 # bash_L2
-Exercies for architecture of computers and operational systems.
+Exercies for 'architecture of computers and operational systems' course.